 The company Advance Auto Parts inherited its name from the retail chain Advance Stores, which American businessman Arthur Taubman purchased in April 1932.
 Until 1953, it did not have a standard logo, but this did not prevent it from expanding actively: by the end of World War II, the network already had 54 stores selling auto parts.

 Designers later experimented with different triangular shapes and car silhouettes and began using slanted fonts to create a sense of speed.
 By 1984, the logo had been filled with red, harmonizing well with black and white.
 After 1991, the triangle was replaced with a parallelogram.
-At the beginning of the new millennium, it became a checkered flag, symbolizing the finish line, and passed to the race winner as a trophy.
+At the beginning of the new millennium, it became a checkered flag, symbolizing the finish line, and was passed to the race winner as a trophy.

 What is Advance Auto Parts?